How to Secure PostgreSQL: Security Hardening Best Practices and Tips

 As always, we want to minimize access to Postgres, so it would be quite normal to create a rule for TCP (and/or IPv6) traffic arriving on port 5432 to be rejected (or black-holed) unless it's coming from the address of our application server.
 The source address can usually be a list of addresses or subnets.

-If your server has any Foreign Data Wrappers or similar extensions installed, it may also be desirable to create outbound rules to prevent them being used to connect to anything other than a predefined set of servers.
+If your server has any Foreign Data Wrappers or similar extensions installed, it may also be desirable to create outbound rules to prevent them from being used to connect to anything other than a predefined set of servers.

 While configuring Windows Defender Firewall is quite straightforward, configuring iptables is much more complex.
-Linux distributions such as Redhat and Ubuntu offer management tools to make this easier, and there are also other open source tools available such as Ferm and Shorewall.
+Linux distributions such as Redhat and Ubuntu offer management tools to make this easier, and there are also other open source tools available, such as Ferm and Shorewall.

-Cloud provider
+• Cloud provider

 Most cloud providers recommend against using firewalls in virtual instances, suggesting instead that users make use of the firewalls built into the platform.
-This typically makes management much easier, allowing rule sets to be created that can be reused and attached to multiple servers, and allowing management through their web and command line interfaces and REST APIs.
+This typically makes management much easier, allowing rule sets to be created that can be reused and attached to multiple servers and allowing management through their web and command line interfaces and REST APIs.

-Firewalls at the cloud providers are implemented as part of their network infrastructure, and generally work in much the same way as the host firewalls described in the previous section; i.e., specify the source addresses, protocol and destination port for traffic to allow.
+Firewalls at the cloud providers are implemented as part of their network infrastructure and generally work in much the same way as the host firewalls described in the previous section, i.e., specify the source addresses, protocol, and destination port for traffic to allow.

-Most cloud providers also offer Virtual Private Clouds (VPC), in which a number of servers can coexist in a single virtual environment with it's own private network or networks.
-This type of configuration has typically become the default and makes it very easy to deploy a multi-tiered system on the public cloud, while keeping the non-public tiers segregated from the internet in general.
-The use of multiple subnets within a VPC can make it easy to further segregate servers, keeping the public tiers in a "DMZ" subnet, with only minimal access to the database servers that are in a private subnet with no direct internet connection.
+Most cloud providers also offer Virtual Private Clouds (VPC), in which a number of servers can coexist in a single virtual environment with its own private network or networks.
+This type of configuration has become the default and makes it very easy to deploy a multi-tiered system on the public cloud while keeping the non-public tiers segregated from the internet in general.

 Transport Encryption

 To encrypt connections in Postgres you will need at least a server certificate and key, ideally protected with a passphrase that can be securely entered at server startup either manually or using a script that can retrieve the passphrase on behalf of the server, as specified using the ssl_passphrase_command configuration parameter.
 Passphrases are not supported on Windows, at least as of Postgres 12.
-The server certificate and key are specified using the ssl_cert_file and ssl_key_file respectively.
+The server certificate and key are specified using the ssl_cert_file and ssl_key_file, respectively.

-If you have an existing Certification Authority (CA) in use you can use certificates provided from that with Postgres.
+If you have an existing Certification Authority (CA) in use, you can use certificates provided with Postgres.
 The configuration parameters ssl_ca_file and ssl_crl_file allow you to provide the CA (and intermediate) certificates and the certificate revocation list to the server.
 This gives you the flexibility to revoke certificates in response to security incidents and have the server reject client certificates or the client reject server certificates.
 It also allows you to configure the client and server to reject each other if the identity of either cannot be verified through the chain of trust to prevent as-yet undetected spoofing.
 The use of certificates for client authentication is discussed below.

-No recommendation is made in this article on what those parameters should be set to, as inevitably they will change over time.
-You should periodically check to ensure you're using options that continue to be regarded as secure, and update them when appropriate.
+No recommendation is made in this article on what those parameters should be set to, as inevitably, they will change over time.
+You should periodically check to ensure you're using options that continue to be regarded as secure and update them when appropriate.

 If traffic to your server flows over the network, ensure it's encrypted using the strongest possible ciphers and other options.